prismicio/prismic-client/messages/prefer-repository-name.md

 const client = prismic.createClient("https://example-prismic-repo.cdn.prismic.io/api/v2")
 ```

-When proxying a Prismic API v2 repository endpoint (not recommended), the `apiEndpoint` option can be used to specify that endpoint explicitly.
-When doing so, if a repository endpoint is also provided as the first parameter, it should match the provided `apiEndpoint`.
+When proxying a Prismic API v2 repository endpoint (not recommended), the `apiEndpoint` option can be used to specify that endpoint.
+When doing so, the repository name should be used as the first argument when creating the client because a repository name can't be inferred from a proxied endpoint.

 ```typescript
 import * as prismic from "@prismicio/client"